- Photo Name

 Billy Baker in “All American”

 An established star of film, television and theatre, Diggs made his feature film debut starring opposite Angela Bassett in the box office hit “How Stella Got Her Groove Back.”
 Next, he will reprise his role of Harper Stewart in the newest rendition of the Best Man-franchise, “The Best Man: The Final Chapters.”
-The limited series will bring together the core cast and directorial team of the comedic hit franchise and is set to premiere on Peacock.
+The limited series will bring together the core cast and directorial team of the comedic hit franchise and is set to premiere on Peacock on December 22nd.

 Born in New Jersey, Diggs grew up in Rochester, New York, attending High School of the Arts.
 He received his Bachelor of Fine Arts degree from Syracuse University, where he studied theater, and was discovered by an agent while performing in a showcase during his senior year in college.